 Through its presence at the fair, fortiss actively invites decision-makers to explore concrete solutions for energy efficiency, process optimization, and sustainable production, and to engage directly with its experts.

-Dr. Markus Duchonn, Head of the Competence Field Architectures and Services for Critical Infrastructures and project lead of EILE, will present EILE on 23 April 2026 from 10:45 to 11:15 a.m.
-At the booth, he and Dr. Wolfgang Köhler will also be available for discussions on practical use cases and the transfer of research results into industrial practice.
+At the exhibition stand, Dr. Markus Duchon, Head of the Competence Field Architectures and Services for Critical Infrastructures and Project Lead EILE, as well as Dr. Wolfgang Köhler, Head of fortiss Mittelstand, will be available for discussions.
+Both provide insights into practical use cases, technical solution approaches, and ways to transfer research results into industrial practice.